 - At the Midyear Orientation, in addition to the Personal and Interpersonal Objectives, the Intercultural Objectives come into focus.

-- At the Pre-Return and End-of-Stay the focus is largely on the Intercultural and Global Awareness Objectives.
+- At the End-of-Stay orientation the focus is largely on the Intercultural and Global Awareness Objectives.

 - Be proactive rather than just react to the trial and error learning process.
 Support volunteers (especially Team Support Coordinator and Associate Support Coordinator) should proactively participate in orientations, particularly on topics related to personal and interpersonal development.
 Aim to monitor student progress, provide support-related guidance, and develop a connection with each participant to help with support counseling, as applicable.